 Our ceramics are food safe.
 They have met with FDA standards and are approved for use with food.

-Maiolica should not be used in the conventional or microwave oven.
-The microwave oven tends to heat up the ceramic and not the food or liquid.
+Maiolica should not be used in the conventional or microwave oven (with the exception of our Campagna collections).
+The microwave tends to heat up the high-mineral content clay and glaze, but not the food or liquid, which can lead to more crazing or eventual breakage down the line.